-[†]Also affiliated with the Oak Ridge National Laboratory, TN, USA and the University of Manchester, UK manycore processors, and is maintained by the Khronos group with the backing of major hardware and software computer industry vendors.
-It offers portability across hardware and OS software.
-Although the use of OpenCL provides programming portability, cross-device performance portability is not guaranteed; we specifically address this in Section 2.
+1Also affiliated with the Oak Ridge National Laboratory, TN, USA and the University of Manchester, UK of code; cross-device performance portability is not guaranteed.
+We specifically address this in Section 2.

-$^{^{\}ddagger} \mbox{Research}$ completed while at the University of Tennessee, Knoxville
+[‡]Research completed while at the University of Tennessee, Knoxville

-To deal with the extreme level of parallelism and heterogeneity in current architectures, clMAGMA uses a hybridization methodology, described in Section 3, where we split the algorithms of interest into computational tasks of various granularities, and properly schedule those tasks' execution over the heterogeneous hardware.
-Thus, we use a Directed Acyclic Graph (DAG) approach to parallelism and scheduling that has been developed and successfully used for dense linear algebra libraries such as PLASMA and MAGMA [1], as well as in general task-based approaches to parallelism, such as runtime systems like StarPU [6] and SMPSs [7].
+To deal with the extreme level of parallelism and heterogeneity inherent in current architectures, clMAGMA uses a hybridization methodology, described in Section 3, where we split the algorithms of interest into computational tasks of various granularities, and properly schedule these tasks' execution over the heterogeneous hardware.
+To do this, we use a Directed Acyclic Graph (DAG) approach to parallelism and scheduling that has been developed and successfully used for dense linear algebra libraries such as PLASMA and MAGMA [1], as well as in general task-based approaches to parallelism with runtime systems like StarPU [6] and SMPSs [7].
+Note, however, that we do not use OpenCL to execute the DAG on the CPU but, rather, we use native threading (pthread in the case of Linux) combined with our own scheduler called QUARK [20], that was developed before OpenCL gained a wide spread use.

 Besides the general cross-device considerations addressed in Section 2, obtaining high performance in OpenCL depends on a combination of algorithm and hardware-specific optimizations, discussed in Section 4.
-The implication of this on software, in order to maintain its performance portability across hardware, is the need to build in it algorithmic variations that are tunable, e.g., at installation time.
-This is the basis of autotuning, an example of these advanced optimization techniques.
+The implication of this in terms of software is the fact that in order to maintain its performance portability across hardware variations, there is a need to ensure that the algorithmic variations therein are tunable, e.g., at installation time.
+This is the basis of autotuning, which is an example of these advanced optimization techniques.